Body-led clarity for sensitive professionals.

 Embodied Clarity Guide & Writer

 Once someone described me as a “midlife deep dive sage.”
-I don’t follow a coaching script or throw productivity hacks at my clients.
-I help you hear what your own system already knows.
+I don’t follow a coaching script or throw productivity hacks at you.I help you hear what your own system already knows—and figure out where your energy actually goes.

-I work with thoughtful, sensitive people whose work can’t be easily summarized — and isn’t meant to be.
+I work with sensitive people whose work can’t be easily summarized — and isn’t meant to be.

-Through conversation, writing, and embodied listening, I'll help you reconnect with the depth behind what you do and translate that into language and direction that actually fits the work you're here to bring into the world.
+reconnect with the depth behind what you do and translate that into language and direction that actually fits—so you know where to put your energy.

 First you’ve got to attend the classes, then get the clinical hours, pass the exams, build your practice, collect the letters after your name — and then learn to keep who you really are out of sight.